aai-institute/pyDVL/docs/value/index.md

          are entirely compatible with pyDVL.
 3. **Consistent Indexing**: Internally, indices are always managed as NumPy arrays for consistency and compatibility, but the actual data operations preserve tensor types when provided.
+In particular, samplers always return NumPy arrays, and the [Dataset][pydvl.valuation.dataset.Dataset] class uses NumPy arrays for indexing.
 4. [ValuationResult][pydvl.valuation.result.ValuationResult] objects always
    contain NumPy arrays.